dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/club/bounties/marketing.md

       variant: secondary
 ---

-The Polkadot Marketing Bounty is an initiative dedicated to amplifying awareness, adoption, and engagement within the Polkadot ecosystem.
+The Polkadot Marketing Bounty is an initiative dedicated to **amplifying awareness, adoption, and engagement within the Polkadot ecosystem**.
 Designed as a strategic and community-driven approach, this bounty aligns resources and expertise to position Polkadot as the leader in Web3 innovation.

 ## What is the Polkadot Marketing Bounty?
 This initiative provides a transparent framework to fund and execute impactful marketing campaigns.
 Through a monthly allocation of 200,000 DOT, the bounty supports: